 - Deformed or damaged terminals.

-- Weak connection of terminals with wires.
+- Poor connection of terminals to wires.

 - Physical damage to wiring harnesses.